CHELTENHAM FESTIVAL 2022 DAY 3 TIPS - The horses worth a bet on Thursday

 SELECTION - THYME HILL (9/2)

 4.10 - CHELTENHAM PLATE HANDICAP CHASE - This is a puzzle won last year by The Shunter and Ireland is well represented again with the likes of Hardline, Grand Paradis and Cavalry Master but I think it will stay in the UK with STOLEN SILVER (25/1) for Sam Thomas and jockey Sam Twiston-Davies.
 He has winning form on heavy ground, albeit over hurdles, but he has looked a good prospect over fences.
 This trip should be adequate for him but he will probably stay further in time.
 He was beaten more than 20 lengths by Edwardstone at Sandown but that one won the Arkle on Tuesday.
-The second that day, War Lord, was seven lenghts ahead of Stolen Silver and he do ran well on Tuesday, finishing a good fourth in the Arkle.
+The second that day, War Lord, was seven lenghts ahead of Stolen Silver and he too ran well on Tuesday, finishing a good fourth in the Arkle.
 In that, War Lord beat the 150-rated Riviere D'Etel while giving her seven pounds.
 That form line could put Stolen Silver at a mark in the high 140s so his mark here of 144 looks manageable.
-He was also a close second to Edituer Du Gite at this course late last year, and while although over a shorter trip, that reads well now after that one finished a good fourth in the Grand Annual carrying a big enough weight on Wednesday.
+He was also a close second to Editeur Du Gite at this course late last year, and that reads well now after that one finished a good fourth in the Grand Annual (albeit over a shorter trip) carrying a big enough weight on Wednesday.

 SELECTION - STOLEN SILVER (25/1 EACHWAY)